mikenakis/Bathyscaphe/README.md

 - #### <a name="usage-adding-pre-assessments-method">&ZeroWidthSpace;</a>The `addImmutablePreassessment()` method

   Suppose that we have a class which is _effectively immutable_, meaning that it behaves immutably, but under the hood it is strictly speaking mutable, either because it is making use of lazy initialization, or simply because it contains an array.
 (Arrays in Java are mutable by nature.)
 If Bathyscaphe was to assess the immutability of this class, it would find it to be mutable; however, we know that the class behaves immutably, so we want to instruct Bathyscaphe to skip assessment and consider it as immutable.
-This is accomplished by adding what is known as a This "pre-assessment" or an "assessment override", as follows:
+This is accomplished by adding what is known as a _pre-assessment_ or _assessment override_, as follows:

       Bathyscaphe.addImmutablePreassessment( EffectivelyImmutableClass.class );